 All the above applies to any other Android phone whether it is made in China or South Korea.

-If you worry about owning a Huawei phone, you should worry about it being an Android phone.
+If you worry about owning a Huawei phone, you should worry more about it being an Android phone.

 Another set of rules applies if you work in those roles.
 Foreign governments would like phone level access to your data.
 Even if there’s any truth in the allegations Huawei phones are only marginally more risky than, say, a Samsung phone.
 That said, extra prudence won’t hurt.

-An iPhone looks safer, although Apple isn’t entirely squeaky clean in this department.
+An iPhone looks safer, although Apple isn’t squeaky clean in this department.
 While Apple gathers data, the company makes a virtue out of protecting its customers in a way the Android phone makers do not.

 Apple’s business model is selling hardware and services.
 Google’s Android business model relies on collecting personal data.
-It’s that simple.

 By all means be cynical about Apple’s claims.
 Skepticism is healthy.
 The world would be a safer place if more consumers thought these things through before buying devices.
 And also be aware that you can blow much of Apple’s protection the moment you install Facebook or any other pernicious data gathering app.